securisec/ripgrepjs/README.md

 ## Install
 Use npm to install
 ```
-npm install ripgrepjs
+npm install rgjs
 ```

 ## Requirements
-`ripgrepjs` leverages the system ripgrep to run its commands.
+`rgjs` leverages the system ripgrep to run its commands.
 So either the standalone binary, rg in $PATH or a path to ripgrep needs to be provided in the constructor.

 ## Usage
 Ripgrep is a simple module that allows chaining ripgrep options on top of each other and get the result back.
 There is a couple of helper methods included to help in parsing, such as the `as_dict` module which shows all valid matches as a dictionary object.

 To instantiate the class, use:
 ```
-const {RipGrep} = require('@securisec/ripgrepjs')
+const {RipGrep} = require('rgjs')
-// The ripgrepjs class takes two arguments.
+// The RipGrep class takes two arguments.
 The regex to search for and the folder path to search in
 // A third argument can be provided if ripgrep is not install in $PATH

 let rg = new RipGrep('he[l]{2}o', '/some/path/to/files')
 ```

-The syntax for ripgrepjs is simliar to that of ripgrep itself.
+The syntax for rgjs is simliar to that of ripgrep itself.
 ```
 rg.with_filename().line_number()...run().as_string()
 // or